 If you want an in-ground trampoline and quality is top of mind, Berg is probably the way to go.

 Berg's in-ground trampoline features all of the same traits that its excellent traditional above-ground trampolines have.
-That includes a very strong, rust-proof frame and special V-shaped springs, outstanding and consistent bounce, ample padding and safety features, and an above-average warranty.
-(The frame's warranty is 13 years, plus 5 years for the springs and 2 years on the padding and jump mat.)
+That includes a strong, rust-proof frame, special V-shaped springs, outstanding and consistent bounce, ample padding and safety features and an above-average warranty.
+(The frame's warranty is 13 years, plus five years for the springs and two years for the padding and jump mat.)
 The only difference with the in-ground model is that it's designed to rest just above ground level — so you have to dig a hole as big as the frame, and deep enough for jumping, to use it.

 In-ground trampolines are great because they remove the danger of a jumper falling from an extra-high distance.
 (This model comes with a safety net too, which also helps decrease the chances of injury.)